 His professional career includes remote expeditions to numerous peaks throughout the Himalaya, Andes, and Alaska.
 He has worked significantly in the Cascades, having guided over a dozen major volcanoes and extended backcountry courses in Washington and Oregon.
 As a year-round mountain guide, Joda enjoys sharing the natural and human history of an area with his guests, specifically how climbing and exploration has played a role in it.

 Joda is a guide and the North American representative for Japan Ski Tours.
 He has guided extended backcountry courses for The National Outdoor Leadership School (NOLS), worked with youth through the Colorado Mountain Club, instructed technical-focused courses for private organizations and has served as Program Coordinator and Operations Manager throughout the industry.
+He reached over 160 field days and consistently leads 5 expeditions a year.

 “My background as a runner has helped immensely in my dedication to instructing and training guests for the mountains.
 I enjoy working with others to help them reach their goals, and sharing how transferable small outdoor successes can be to real-life situations.
 The Absolute Absolute Alpine works in terrain and through programs that do exactly this.”